 A unique study that combines genome information with digital health care data has been launched in Finland.
 The FinnGen study plans to analyse up to 500 000 unique blood samples collected by a nation-wide network of Finnish biobanks.
 The goal is to deepen understanding about the origins of diseases and their treatment.
 The project is expected to continue for six years, with a current budget of €59M.

-The Canadian Partnership for Tomorrow Project (CPTP) is Canada’s largest group of volunteer research participants (population cohort), built to address key questions about what causes cancer and chronic disease.
-Over 300,000 Canadians aged 30-74 years have joined CPTP; they were recruited from five regional cohorts—BC Generations Project, Alberta’s Tomorrow Project, Ontario Health Study, CARTaGENE, and Atlantic PATH.
+The Canadian Partnership for Tomorrow’s Health is Canada’s largest group of volunteer research participants (population cohort), built to address key questions about what causes cancer and chronic disease.
+Over 330,000 Canadians aged 30-74 years have joined CanPath; they were recruited from seven regional cohorts—BC Generations Project, Alberta’s Tomorrow Project, Healthy Future Sask, Manitoba Tomorrow Project, Ontario Health Study, CARTaGENE, and Atlantic PATH.

 Size: More than 150,000 biological samples